Clinical Supervision Training Series

 -

-Level One is required unless a comparable supervision training (length, content, and approval) was completed within the past five years
+Level One is required unless participants have completed a comparable supervision training within the past five years that is similar in length, scope, and approval status.

 -

-This program is designed for clinicians willing to engage reflectively, ethically, and relationally
+This program is designed for clinicians who are willing to engage thoughtfully, reflectively, and ethically with the complexity of supervision practice.

 Meet Your Instructor